-This study tests how well a new imaging technology, contrast-enhanced mammography (CEM) works compared to standard mammography, at better detection of breast cancers in women with dense breasts.
+This clinical trial tests how well a new imaging technology, contrast-enhanced mammography (CEM) works compared to standard mammography, at better detection of breast cancers in women with dense breasts.
 Standard mammography is limited in women with dense breasts because dense tissues can hide cancers.
 Women with dense breasts also have increased risk of developing breast cancer.
 CEM is similar to standard mammography, but it includes an injection of iodine-based contrast into the vein, which makes breast cancer more visible.
 CEM shows abnormal blood vessels that develop when cancers grow.

 Locations matching your search criteria